If you’re looking to build an app, you’ve come to the right place.

 Looking for some inspiration?
 These 13 app product shots immediately caught our attention.

 4. Incorporate A Video Preview

-Photos are nice, but in 2019 it’s all about video.
+Photos are nice, but this year it’s all about video.

 Videos can tell a story in a way that photos can’t.
 They’re attention-grabbing, engaging and fun—and using video in your app store listing is one way to stand out from the crowd.

 If you didn’t offer a video preview when you first launched in the app store, now’s the time to give your audience a more dynamic glimpse of the user experience.

 Use your 30 seconds wisely: Hook the user right away with beautiful graphics, clearly articulate the purpose and benefits of your app, and end with a call to action.

 Here’s a great example from the Movies Anywhere app: